Dustin-Tripp/Electron_Template/README.md

 Edit

 ### 2. Navigate into the Project Folder
-cd Electron_Template/Electron-App
+cd into Electron-App

-shell
-Copy
-Edit

 ### 3. Install Dependencies
-npm install
+In the terminal, run an npm install

-shell
-Copy
-Edit

 ### 4. Run the App in Development Mode
 npm run dev